 6) NEW DESIGN – Stovetop Safe Lead-Free Glass Teapot Kettle – 40 oz/1200 ml Capacity

 Looking for a perfect gift for your tea lover friend?
 Then give him/her this beautiful lead-free glass teapot kettle.
 It is intelligently designed for tea lovers.
-Simple round design, clean lines, and crystal clear glass is what makes the product worth buying.
+A simple round design, clean lines, and crystal clear glass are what make the product worth buying.
 Unlike thin construction, the BPA-free glass of Teabloom is extra-thick.
 This gives better control over temperature as well as reduces the chances of cracks when you use the kettle directly over the gas flame.

 7) Glass Tea Kettle Stovetop Safe Blooming and Loose Leaf Tea Maker Set